Diamondbacks' Blaze Alexander hits 1st career home run vs. Yanks

 Arizona Diamondbacks infielder Blaze Alexander continues to have a memorable start to 2024.

 Against the New York Yankees on Wednesday, the young D-back notched his first career home run.
-The shot gave Arizona an early 1-0 lead.
+The shot gave Arizona an early 1-0 lead, though the D-backs would go on to lose 6-5 to the Yankees in extra innings.

 Soak it in, Blaze. 🙌